Who is Succession‘s Number One Boy? (My Version of Those “Every Succession Character, Ranked” Articles)

 Then there’s Logan’s final expression.
 That very slight smile.
 Is Logan proud of Kendall for subverting and attacking him publicly?

-Most Large Adult Son Moment: The end of season one.
+Most Large Adult Son Moment: One could say the end of season one.
 Kendall has killed someone (accidentally, but still) and Logan has committed to covering it up.
 They embrace, with Logan’s words “my number one boy.”
 Is it not the dream of every Large Adult Son to be a Number One Boy?

 Romulus “Roman” Roy